Ulquiorra-23/dmbi_python_assignment/readme.md

 4. After completion, you should see the new tables in your MySQL Workbench database

 ## Optimizations:
-We performed 2 optimizations to imporove memory usage:
+We performed 2 optimizations to improve memory usage:

 1. During the transformations, we only keep the relevant columns from the **contracts** and **meteo** tables.
 This improves performance by ignoring columns not needed for the transformation